 |Local earthquake (for example, the Seattle or Tacoma faults)||Tsunami created in large body of water from an earthquake on local faults||Yes—significant damage is likely||Communities close to the body of water||Minutes to tens of minutes|

 |Landslide-caused tsunami||Large landslide occurs underwater or slides from land into water||Usually, but not always||Depends on where the landslide occurs||Minutes to tens of minutes|

 - What is a tsunami?

 - Detection and warning

 What is a tsunami?

-Tsunamis are large and destructive ocean waves caused by earthquakes, landslides, or volcanic eruptions.
+Tsunamis are large and destructive waves caused by earthquakes, landslides, or volcanic eruptions.
 When a large wave is caused by the resonance of wave energy it is called a 'seiche'.
 Although they are created differently, both seiches and tsunamis can be large and destructive.

 Tsunamis from large earthquakes travel across entire oceans and can be 30–150 feet tall when they reach shore.
 They are caused when a large amount of water is moved very quickly, and are more like large walls of water than a single breaking wave.